 "§ 20-28.4.
-Release of impounded vehicles by trial judge.
+Release of impounded vehicles by judge.

-- (a) Release to Innocent Registered Owner.
-An innocent party registered owner may apply to the trial judge presiding over the underlying offense for return of the vehicle pursuant to the provisions of G.S.
+- (a) Release to Innocent Vehicle Owner.
+A vehicle owner who was not the operator of the vehicle at the time of the offense may apply to a district court judge for return of the vehicle pursuant to the provisions of G.S.
 20-28.2(e). - (b) Acknowledgment Required.
-The innocent party registered owner of a vehicle seeking release under this section or pretrial release under G.S.
+The vehicle owner seeking release under this section or pretrial release under G.S.
 20-28.3 shall sign a written acknowledgment as described in G.S.
+20-28.2(a1)(1).

-20-28.2(g).
-The registered owner shall also acknowledge that if the vehicle is again operated by this particular person at any time while the person's license is revoked, the owner's vehicle is subject to seizure, impoundment, and forfeiture, even if the person is not impaired at the time he or she operates the vehicle.
-The registered owner shall acknowledge further that a lack of knowledge, or consent to the operation will not be a defense in the future. - (c) Release to Lienholder.
-The trial judge may order a forfeited vehicle released to the holder of a security interest if he determines, by clear and convincing evidence, that the holder of the security interest is an 'innocent party' as defined by G.S.
-20-28.2(f), and the lienholder satisfies the criteria as set out in G.S.
-20-28.2(h). - (d) Release Upon Conclusion of Trial.
+- (c) Release to Lienholder.
+A district court judge may order a forfeited vehicle released to a lienholder if the judge determines, by the greater weight of the evidence, that the lienholder satisfies the criteria as set out in G.S.
+20-28.2(f). - (d) Release Upon Conclusion of Trial.
 If the driver of a motor vehicle seized pursuant to G.S.
-20-28.3 is subsequently not convicted of either G.S.
+20-28.3: - (1) Is subsequently not convicted of either G.S.
 20-138.1 or G.S.
-20-138.5 due to dismissal or a finding of not guilty or the judge at the sentencing hearing fails to find the grossly aggravating factor described in G.S.
-20-179(c)(2), the seized vehicle shall be returned to the registered owner upon payment of towing and storage fees.
-If the court finds that probable cause did not exist to seize the motor vehicle, the court may order the vehicle released without payment of the towing and storage fees.
-Such a determination does not authorize the driver, registered owner or lienholder to recover towing or storage fees paid in order to obtain pretrial release of the motor vehicle."
+20-138.5 due to dismissal or a finding of not guilty; or - (2) The judge at the sentencing hearing fails to find the grossly aggravating factor described in G.S.
+20-179(c)(2), the seized vehicle shall be returned to the vehicle owner.

+If the court finds that probable cause did not exist to seize the motor vehicle, the court shall order the vehicle released.

+A determination which results in the return or release of the seized vehicle under this section authorizes the driver, vehicle owner, or lienholder to recover towing or storage fees paid in order to obtain pretrial release of the motor vehicle.
+Towing or storage fees recovered pursuant to this subsection shall be paid by the county school board from forfeitures paid into the county school fund."

 Section 1.4.
-Chapter 20 of the General Statutes is amended by adding a new section to read:
+Article 2 of Chapter 20 of the General Statutes is amended by adding a new section to read: